 According to Galatians 5:22, joy is a fruit of the Spirit.
-The Catholic Catechism says that each fruit of the Holy Spirit is “a perfection that the Holy Spirit forms in us as the first fruits of eternal glory.”
+The Catechism of the Catholic Church says that each fruit of the Holy Spirit is “a perfection that the Holy Spirit forms in us as the first fruits of eternal glory.”
 Wow!
 That means I can enjoy a little bit of heaven here on earth.

 In heaven we’ll enjoy God’s goodness to the fullness of our capacity.
 But the feeling of incompleteness, the longing for “more” will be gone.
 We will rest in the joy of his love because we are satisfied.